 The service is provided by trained community optometrists.
-You will be contacted by the Referral Management Service and given the names of optometric practices in your area that have been trained in this service.
+The Referral Management Service will contact you to give you the names of optometric practices in your area who are trained in this service.